Simple Kingdom Perspective

 - License treats grace as permission to disobey.

-- Legalism treats obedience as merit.
+- treats obedience as merit.

 - Sentimental faith wants Jesus without commands.